nickmckenney/Building-a-JSON-API/presentations.md

 ### Recording a video

 You may use any video-recording mechanism you wish.
 QuickTime Player is in the Applications folder of your Mac.
 Notice that if you go to the "File" menu you can create a "New Screen Recording"!
 This collects audio as well; it's how instructors screencast lessons.
-You can then save the movie to your desktop and e-mail it.
+You can then save your video to your computer and upload it to YouTube.

-If you're feeling really fancy, you can use iMove -- also in your Applications folder -- to doctor your movie.
-However, this is should be a priority far below actually completing your project -- having a swanky-looking video isn't on the rubric!
+If you're feeling really fancy you can use iMovie -- also in your Applications folder -- to doctor your movie.
+However, this should be a priority far below actually completing your project.
+Having a swanky-looking video isn't on the rubric!

-Alternatively, you can also create a video using YouTube's own built-in recorder, which also makes it easy to add basic effects, background music, and text to your videos.
+Alternatively, you can also create a video using YouTube's own built-in recorder, which makes it easy to add basic effects, background music, and text to your videos.
 If you have a GMail account you also have a YouTube account.
 Just go to https://www.youtube.com/dashboard

 ### How to submit